mpenet/spandex/README.md

 > The Java REST client is the future for Java users of Elasticsearch.

-Because the legacy native client is a bit of a nightmare to deal with (for many reasons) and the new REST client is quite fast, capable.
+Because the legacy native client is a bit of a nightmare to deal with (for many reasons) and the new REST client is quite capable.

 Not to mention it supports some interesting features: